blogtitle/blogsources/content/post/advconc-4.md

 What I like about this solution is that it doesn't make use of mutexes or conditions to protect the buffer or wake up waiters, but solely relies on channel semantics.

+Since only one goroutine is ever going to touch `in` and `out` we don't need to guard against potential race conditions.

 ## Improving on it

 One minor issue with the solution above is that we give equal priority to sending buffered values and receiving new values.

 This might, in turn, cause buffers to grow more than necessary.
-To avoid this, a preamble that is a copy of the second case can be added at the beginning of the for, just with a `default` to not block on it:
+To avoid this, a preamble that is a copy of the second `case` can be added at the beginning of the for, just with a `default` to not block on it:

 ```go